The Game Awards audience grows 73% to 45.2 million livestreams viewed

 On social media, The Game Awards was the No. 1 worldwide trend on Twitter for the entire show, with 18 of the top 30 trends worldwide coming from the show.
 Over 1 million tweets were sent about the show during the live broadcast, and viewership of the livestream on Twitter was up 65% from last year, to over 4 million unique viewers on Twitter.

-On Twitch, an astounding 4,700 individual creators from around the world co-streamed the program live (up from 3,300 creators in 2018), with many translating the show in real time for fans.
+On Twitch, 4,700 creators from around the world co-streamed the program live (up from 3,300 creators in 2018), with many translating the show in real time for fans.
 The show delivered 1.3 million concurrent viewers on Twitch at its peak, up from 1.1 million in 2018, and ranking as one of the largest livestreams of the year.
 An interactive Twitch extension encouraged users to vote in real-time for their picks in select categories, in addition to an Emote Meter, which gauged the audience reaction in real time based on Twitch chat.

 Online authenticated fan voting for The Game Awards delivered a 50% year-over-year increase to more than 15.5 million logged-in votes, with fans selecting their favorites across a variety of platforms including The Game Awards website, Google and Bilibili in China.